ThomasLee03/Academic-Website/README.md

 # Image Restoration using Imputation Techniques

 ## Description of the Project
 This project focuses on restoring corrupted images represented as matrices with missing pixel values.
-I will explore various imputation techniques such as mean, median, mode, Singular Value Decomposition (SVD), and more advanced methods such as matrix factorization and deep learning (e.g., autoencoders).
+I will explore various imputation techniques such as mean, median, mode, Singular Value Decomposition (SVD), and more advanced methods such as total variation image in-painting.
 The goal is to fill the missing pixels and evaluate which method yields the best restoration based on both visual quality and quantitative metrics like Peak Signal-to-Noise Ratio (PSNR) and Structural Similarity Index (SSIM).

 ## Clear Goal(s)
 - Successfully restore corrupted images by filling missing pixel values using various imputation techniques.